ibm-cloud-docs/security-compliance/faqs.md

 {: #resource-scan}
 {: faq}

-You can use the {{site.data.keyword.compliance_short}}} to monitor your resources that pertain to the following services:
+You can use the {{site.data.keyword.compliance_short}} to monitor your resources that pertain to the following services:

 * {{site.data.keyword.at_short}}
 * {{site.data.keyword.blockstorageshort}}